 Historical preservation became Lehrman's primary focus in his later years.
 He partnered with Richard Gilder to found the Gilder Lehrman Institute of American History in 1994.
 The organization began with a mission to improve the quality of history education in primary and secondary schools.
 It eventually grew into one of the most significant private collections of historical documents in the world.

+The collection houses more than 85,000 items, including original letters from George Washington and Thomas Jefferson.
+It also contains the most extensive collection of papers related to the life and presidency of Abraham Lincoln.
+By contrast to other private archives, the institute made these materials accessible to students and teachers through digital initiatives and physical exhibitions.
+This effort sought to counteract what Lehrman perceived as a decline in civic literacy among younger generations.
 Meanwhile, the institute developed a network of affiliate schools that receive specialized curriculum materials and access to teacher seminars.
 It also sponsors the Lincoln Prize, which honors the best scholarly work on the Civil War era.
-Lehrman was frequently seen at the institute’s headquarters, personally reviewing new acquisitions or discussing pedagogy with visiting historians.
+Lehrman was frequently seen at the institute's headquarters, personally reviewing new acquisitions or discussing pedagogy with visiting historians.
 He believed that a nation without a deep understanding of its own past was vulnerable to demagoguery and internal collapse.

 Consider the irony of a man who dedicated his final decades to preserving the physical artifacts of American history at a time when the nation seems intent on rewriting its narrative to suit partisan whims.
 Lewis Lehrman was an anomaly in the modern age, a man who possessed the wealth of a titan but the soul of a librarian.
 He belonged to a generation of conservatives who believed that ideas actually mattered more than optics.
 Today, the Republican party has largely abandoned the intellectual rigor of the gold standard for the populist fervor of the grievance economy.